tdukart/nerve-center/README.md

 The impetus of this library is to simplify the creation of a master controller that a game could extend to handle a multitude of broadcasts simply and safely.
-Although similar in spirit to jQuery's event system (although, of course, not bound to the DOM),
+Although similar in spirit to jQuery's event system (although, of course, not bound to the DOM), this is designed as a prototype to be extended into a full-featured controller.

 Roadmap
 -------